shashankmadala/my-lumin-website/codebase.md

       answer: "Students need a computer (Windows, Mac, or Chromebook) with a stable internet connection.
 All other software and tools will be provided through our online learning platform."
     },
     {
-      question: "How long are the programs?",
+      question: "How long are the summer programs?",
-      answer: "Our standard program runs for 8 weeks with 2 sessions per week.
-Each session is 90 minutes long.
-We also offer intensive summer programs and shorter workshop series."
+      answer: "Our standard program runs for 2 weeks with 4 sessions per week.
+Each session is 60-90 minutes long."
     },
     {
       question: "Is there any homework or outside practice required?",